 An interactive touchscreen can be the perfect way to demonstrate your engineering firm’s solutions in a way that almost makes them come to life in front of your customers’ eyes, using visuals and interactive features – not to mention being able to store a wealth of information and content that’s accessible at the tap of a button!

-So, whether you have a big event looming, or need to showcase your solutions as part of a sales suite or customer facing area, here are some of the best ways an interactive touchscreen can help you ignite interest and achieve the results you need.
+So, whether you have a big event looming, or need to showcase your solutions as part of a sales suite or showroom area, here are some of the best ways an interactive touchscreen can help you ignite interest and ultimately drive sales achieve the results you need.

 If like many engineering firms, you have a wealth of information you need to get across, without being overwhelming, interactive maps and menus are an easy way for your customers to interact and find out more, by selecting the areas they want to read about the most.

 This lets you appeal to those that maybe just want to get a top level view as well as those that want to deep dive into more detailed content.
 Users can simply pick and choose what they want to do on your touchscreen putting them in control and appealing to innate desire to explore.

 Another way to simplify your solutions and make things more visual is by introducing 3D models and diagrams into the mix.
 This allows you to build up the model step-by-step, so customers can get a better idea of how something works in a way that’s easy to understand.
 Users can interact with the models rotating and zooming in and out of details.